ThatOneTallKid/nm/test.md

 # 1. Clone the github repository and load the examples

 We can simply clone the github repository during the build time and move the Examples to our workplace, but there is a catch to it.
-As the S2-dev repository is private cloning the repository will require an SSH with private access.
-Although this thing can be dangerous but some articles on the web suggest that , it can be safely implemented using Buildkit.
+As the S2-dev repository is private cloning the repository will require you github private access key.

-Reference to the articher [here](https://vsupalov.com/build-docker-image-clone-private-repo-ssh-key/)
+### Note that the access key is a highly sensitive thing so use it very carefully.
 ```
-Note That this method is yet to be tested and will be implemented soon
+command: ['sh','-c', 'cp -r ~/../.jupyter_kotlin ~/ && cp -r ~/../.m2  ~/ && rm -rf ~/s2-dev && git clone https://<Your_access_key>@github.com/nmltd/s2-dev.git && cp -r ~/s2-dev/Examples ~/workspace/ ']
 ```

 To avoid all these steps we can simply clone a public copy of s2-dev ```Examples``` via this repository by making changes in kuberenetes configuration file ```config-s2x.yaml``` and the Dockerfile.